How New York became Wells Fargo’s new center of power

 Scharf’s arrival at Wells Fargo represented a cultural shift for a company that had deep roots in San Francisco, Minneapolis and Charlotte, N.C., but not New York.

 Historically, Wells Fargo’s distance from the nation’s financial capital dovetailed with its emphasis on retail banking and its general aversion to high-risk bets.
-Even after the company’s 2008 acquisition of Wachovia, which enlarged its footprint in investment banking, Wells Fargo occupied nearly as much square feet of space in the Des Moines, Iowa, area as it did in the New York region.
+Even after the company’s 2008 acquisition of Wachovia, which enlarged its footprint in investment banking, Wells Fargo occupied nearly as many square feet of space in the Des Moines, Iowa, area as it did in the New York region.

 “We are a Main Street bank,” then-CEO John Stumpf wrote in a 2016 letter to shareholders.